TIDES-transit/TIDES/CONTRIBUTING.md

 ### Setup

 1. Make sure you have a [GitHub](https://github.com/) account.
 2. Make sure you have [git](https://git-scm.com/downloads), a terminal (e.g. Mac Terminal, CygWin, etc.), and a text editor installed on your local machine.
 Optionally, you will likely find it easier to use [GitHub Desktop](https://desktop.github.com/), an IDE instead of a simple text editor like [VSCode](https://code.visualstudio.com/), [Eclipse](https://www.eclipse.org/), [Sublime Text](https://www.sublimetext.com/), etc.
-3. [Fork the repository](https://github.com/TIDES-transit/TIDES/fork) into your own GitHub account and [clone it locally](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
+3. [Clone the repository locally](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
+Non-registered contributors should [fork the repository](https://github.com/TIDES-transit/TIDES/fork) first, since they will be unable to push branches directly to the main repository.
 4. Install development requirements packages `pip install -r requirements.txt` or in a virtual environment.

 !!! tip "Using a virtual environment"